 Homelessness

 On this screen, Veterans let us know whether or not they are homeless or at risk of becoming homeless.
-If they answer “Yes”, we ask the Veteran to provide additional information.
-If “No”, the Veteran continues to the next screen. .
+If they answer “I’m currently homeless” or “I’m at risk of becoming homeless”, we ask the Veteran to provide additional information.
+If “No”, the Veteran continues to the next screen.